What to see in Ragusa and Modica: 1 easy day trip

-Take note of the seemingly endless stream of lemon and olive trees, as well as the old stone structures that whizz past your window.
-These are muragghi — stone constructions that were built to keep rocks from clogging up the field.
+Take note of the lemon and olive trees, as well as the old stone structures, that whizz past your window.
+These are muragghi, stone constructions that were built to keep rocks from clogging up the field.

-When you eventually spot Ragusa in the distance, you’ll feel as though you’re stepping back in time.
-From a distance, the city looks majestic, and a sense of mystery and intrigue builds the closer you get.
+When you eventually spot Ragusa in the distance, it almost feels like a mirage.
+From afar, the city looks majestic, with a sense of mystery and intrigue that builds the closer you get.

-The interior itself is impressive and don’t forget to look up to admire the wondrous ceiling.
-Upon visiting, we were witness to the preparations for a wedding and so decided to pay our respects by leaving!
+The interior itself is impressive as is the wondrous ceiling.
+Upon visiting, we were witness to the preparations for a wedding and so decided to pay our respects by leaving.

 “The number one attraction most people flock to are the awe-inspiring duomos in the city”

 FOLLOWING THE RIVERA

 “We spotted a traditional carrotero (Sicilian cart) and a Fiat 500 adorned in colourful Sicilian print”